DualSparkStudio/118_LandingPage-Morpankh-Saree-/README.md

 Update contact details in:
 - `src/components/Footer.jsx`

-## 🚀 Deployment

-### Netlify
+### Images

-1. Build the project: `npm run build`
+Currently using Unsplash placeholder images.
+To use your own images:

+1. Place images in `public/images/` directory
+2. Update image paths in:
+   - `src/components/FeaturedCollections.jsx`
+   - `src/components/BestSellers.jsx`
+   - `src/components/InstagramGallery.jsx`

+## 🐛 Troubleshooting

+### Blank Screen on GitHub Pages

+If you see a blank screen after deployment:

+1. Check that the `base` path in `vite.config.js` matches your repository name
+2. Ensure all asset paths are relative (they should be automatically handled by Vite)
+3. Check browser console for any 404 errors
-2. Deploy the `dist` folder to Netlify
+4. Verify the `dist` folder was deployed correctly
-3. Configure redirects for SPA routing (if needed)

-### Vercel
+### Images Not Loading

-1. Connect your repository to Vercel
-2. Vercel will automatically detect Vite and configure build settings
-3. Deploy!
+1. Check image URLs are correct
+2. Ensure images are accessible (not blocked by CORS)
+3. For local images, place them in `public/images/` and reference as `/images/filename.jpg`

 ## 📝 Notes

-- Replace placeholder images in `/public/images/` with actual product photos
+- Replace placeholder images with actual product photos
 - Update Instagram API integration if using real feed
 - Add actual video background to Hero section
 - Configure analytics tracking